HMCS Port Hope: Operational history

 The minesweeper was ordered as part of the 1941–1942 construction programme.
-The ship's keel was laid down on 9 September 1941 by Davie Shipbuilding at their yard in Lauzon, Quebec.
+The ship's keel was laid down on 9 September 1941 by Dufferin Shipbuilding, Ltd. at their yard in Toronto, Ontario.
 Named for a community in Ontario, Port Hope was launched on 14 December 1941.
-The ship was commissioned on 30 July 1942 at Toronto.
+The ship was completed on 27 July 1942 and commissioned on 30 July 1942 at Toronto.

 After work ups, the minesweeper joined Halifax Force, the local patrol and escort unit based in Halifax, Nova Scotia.
 In May 1943, Port Hope transferred to the Gaspé Force and took part in the Battle of the Saint Lawrence, remaining with the unit until November.
 That month, the ship returned to Halifax Force.
 In January 1944, the minesweeper was assigned to Newfoundland Force, the patrol and escort force operating out of St. John's, Newfoundland.
 In October 1944, Port Hope sailed to Saint John, New Brunswick to begin a refit that would be finished at Halifax.
 The vessel returned to service in April 1945, rejoining Halifax Force and remained with the unit until October.

 On 13 October 1945, Port Hope was paid off at Sydney, Nova Scotia and laid up in strategic reserve at Sorel, Quebec.
 The ship was reacquired in 1952 by the Royal Canadian Navy during the height of the Korean War and given the new hull number FSE 183 and re-designated a coastal escort.
 However, the ship never re-entered service with the Royal Canadian Navy and remained laid up until 1959.
 Port Hope was sold to Marine Industries in February 1959 and broken up for scrap at Sorel.